 Retention policies exist to determine which data needs to be available, and for how long.
 But, assuming you’re using a cloud backup solution, the amount of data you retain can grow to a point where it is no longer cost-effective to keep all of your backups in a storage tier designed (and priced) for high-speed, instantaneous access to backup sets.

 With cloud storage providers such as AWS providing multiple tiers of storage that decrease in speed as well as price, cloud backup solutions (like MSP360 Backup) can take advantage of these many tiers of storage.
 Policies can be established to move backup data automatically to a lower-cost tier after a specified period.
 This allows MSPs to maintain backups indefinitely and cost-effectively to protect against ransomware.

 Conclusion: Backups 1, Ransomware 0

-The trick to being able to protect your data from a ransomware attack is no trick at all; it’s simply a matter of having the data you need available for recovery, the moment you need it.
+The trick to being able to protect your data is no trick at all; it’s simply a matter of having the data you need available for recovery, the moment you need it.
 With ransomware strains becoming more focused on reducing your ability to recover, following the four best practices above will maximize the likelihood of your organization recovering successfully and rendering ransomware ineffective.